 Hereditary Multiple Exostoses (HME) [Multiple Hereditary Exostoses (MHE), Hereditary Multiple Osteochondromas, Multiple Exostoses, Exostosis Multiplex, Multiple Osseous Exostoses, Multiple Cartilaginous Exostoses], or Diaphyseal aclasis is a condition that is passed by the genes of the affected parent to their children.
 If one parent has the condition, there is a 50% likelihood that any child could also develop Hereditary Multiple Exostoses (HME).

 As is my own situation, in 10% to 20% of HME cases a person can develop multiple exostoses with no family history of HME.
-In medical terms this is referred to as a “spontaneous mutation” indicating a genetic problem arose in that person without being inherited from a parent.
-Moreover, My two brothers who are both in the 50’s have shown no signs of inheriting this condition.
+In medical terms this is referred to as a de novo or “spontaneous mutation” indicating a genetic problem arose in that person without being inherited from a parent.
+Moreover, my two brothers, who are both in their 60s, did not inherit this condition.

 HME has a 96% penetrance, which means that if the disease is indeed transmitted to a child, he or she will have a 96% chance of actually manifesting the disease, and 4% chance of having the disease but never manifesting it.

 While males who have the HME gene tend to exhibit more obvious and severe symptoms than females, and are therefore more likely to be diagnosed with HME, males and females are equally likely to inherit HME.

 Straight talking exostoses boy Mikey spells it out in black and white

 What are the chances of transmitting HME to your children?